-Response to epidemics in humanitarian crises
+Response to epidemics in humanitarian crises: surveillance, investigation and control

 Response to epidemics

-Photo: Bruno Abarca
+Text and photo: Bruno Abarca

 In humanitarian contexts not only does the risk of infections increase, but also the response to epidemics becomes more difficult.
 It is common for the scarce health personnel to be overwhelmed and the supply of medicines to be cut off.
 In addition, essential health services such as vaccination, and even essential public health functions are disrupted.